 But it does get better.
 I know that one reason I was able to do this was because I have the support of my family to cushion the hard parts.
 The nights when we couldn't find a place to stay, or I just couldn't say one more time, Yes, Virginia, multiplication really does matter.
 And even though the wear and tear occasionally showed--routinely we heard from the backseat, "Have we had lunch yet today?"; no such thing as a schedule on the road--overall there has been nothing more special than listening to my kids tell booksellers who their favorite authors are, or seeing everyone's eyebrows soar almost as high as the Rockies at the different parts of the country we see.

-My publicist, Michelle Jasmine, at Random House is one of the most passionate book people I've ever met, and I am also lucky enough to have the top notch firm of JKS Communications, book angels all, behind this book.
-Samantha Lien is the wizard responsible for last year's Let it Snow Tour and the just ended Over The Falls Tour, and we're now hard at work on the upcoming Bring On The Night Tour.
-If you would like to be a part of the tour, please send me an email, or contact Chelsea Apple at email@example.com and/or 615-336-0037.
+My publicist, Michelle Jasmine, at Random House is one of the most passionate book people I've ever met, and I am also lucky enough to have the top notch firm of JKS Communications, book angels all, behind my work.
+They helped me plan 2013's Let it Snow Tour and last year's Over The Falls Tour, and we're now hard at work on the upcoming Bring On The Night Tour.
+If you would like to be a part of the tour, please send me an email, or contact Chelsea Apple at email@example.com and/or 615-476-1367.